brusic/plugin-with-fixture-skeleton/README.md

 -----------|-----------
 5.5 | Initial version
 5.6 | License and notice files are required
+6.0 | No changes

 ## The hidden cookbook: main takeaways for what is needed for plugin development.
 * Each external process run during the gradle test phase requires both a pid and ports file.
 The test cluster provides said files, but any custom fixtures created most support these files.
 [ExampleFixture](test/fixtures/example-fixture/src/main/java/example/ExampleFixture.java) shows an example.
 * Both an unit test and integration test (ESTestCase) are required for the build to complete.
-For this example, there is [ExampleTest](src/test/java/org/elasticsearch/plugin/example/ExampleTest.java) and [ExampleIT](src/test/java/org/elasticsearch/plugin/example/ExampleTest.java).
+For this example, there is [ExampleTest](src/test/java/org/elasticsearch/plugin/example/ExampleTest.java) and [ExampleIT](src/test/java/org/elasticsearch/plugin/example/ExampleIT.java).
 * Using the elasticsearch plugin plugin enables numerous bootstrap checks.
 It is best to disable as many as possible.
 Even Elasticsearch's official plugins disable these checks.
 * Testing has shown that the integration test cluster does not clean up after itself nicely.
 Always run the 'clean' task before a build. 'gradle clean build'

+Need help?
+Feel free to open an issue.